63 Smart Home Automation Ideas For 2023 & Beyond

 Robot Vacuums

 Summary: Robot vacuums can’t completely replace human or manual vacuuming yet, but they’re on their way.
-The problem is that they’re loud and you don’t want to listen to them while you’re home.
+The problem is that they’re loud and I don’t like listening to them when I'm home.
 To fix this, create schedules for your robot to run its cleaning cycle or setup triggers to go back to its base when people arrive.

-What You Need: For entry-level robot vacuums, I recommended Eufy.
-But if you want to integrate a robot into your smart home, the premium Roomba and Neato vacuums have more to offer.
+What You Need: For entry-level robot vacuums, I recommended Eufy for years.
+But if you want to integrate a robot into your smart home, and have mapping to avoid your bot from getting stuck in troublesome areas, the premium Roomba and Neato vacuums have more to offer.

 Ideas: